 Ten years later, Abbot Keating, now retired and a member of Father Meninger’s community of St. Benedict’s in Colorado, initiated his highly organized and effective Contemplative Outreach, Ltd. in order to facilitate a spirituality focused on Centering Prayer.

-- Select a sacred word as the symbol of your intent to open yourself to God’s presence and action within.
+1. Choose a sacred word as the symbol of your intention to consent to God’s presence and action within.

-- When you engage your thoughts, emotions and physical sensations, return ever so gently to your sacred word.
+3. When engaged with your thoughts, return ever-so- gently to the sacred word.

-- At the end of the centering prayer session, remain in silence for a minute or two before you resume your daily activities.
+4. At the end of the prayer period, remain in silence with eyes closed for a couple of minutes.

 For many, extended silence is very difficult.
 Don’t become discouraged.
 Start small.
 Take baby steps.
 Perhaps initially you will only be able to handle five minutes.
 Gradually increase the time frame of your session to fifteen or twenty minutes.
 Slowly incorporate a second centering prayer time into your day.